inovex/elements/packages/elements/src/components/ino-fab-set/readme.md

 ## Additional Hints

 **Content**: Put the the FABs for the speed dial inside of `ino-fab-set` as `ino-fab`.

+### Manage icons

+> **Note:** To use the provided icons in your consumer project, you need to copy all contents of
+> `node_modules/@inovex/elements/dist/inovex-elements/icon-assets` into your `dist/icon-assets` folder.
+All icons are expected
+> at runtime to be located in `icon-assets/`.
+Please refer to the Storybook documenmtation to get detailed instructions
+> how to integrate the icons with Angular, React or plain JavaScript.

 ## Control flow